Arizona’s Digital New Deal

 What we need now is the will to build it our way:

-Ensure every part of this vision works in harmony with rural life—giving those who choose it more resiliency, connectivity, market access, and assistive technologies.
+- Ensure every part of this vision works in harmony with rural life.

 When we control the capital and the infrastructure, we create jobs that serve our communities.
 We are not reduced to following the robber barons around begging to shine their shoes for a penny.
 We set the terms.
 We decide what gets built, where it gets built, and who it serves.